Kuhn's Equivalence Theorem for Games in Product Form: Introduction

-Witsenhausen's intrinsic model was elaborated in the control theory setting, to handle how information is distributed among agents and how it impacts their strategies.
+Witsenhausen's intrinsic model was elaborated in the control theory setting, to {model} how information is distributed among agents and how it impacts their strategies.
 Although not explicitly designed for games, Witsenhausen's intrinsic model had, from the start, the potential to be adapted to games.
 Indeed, in~\cite{Witsenhausen:1971a} Witsenhausen placed his own model in the context of game theory, as he made references to von~Neuman and Morgenstern~\cite{vonNeuman-Morgenstern:1947}, Kuhn~\cite{Kuhn:1953} and Aumann~\cite{Aumann:1964}.
+After Witsenhausen put forward his intrinsic model in 1971, Harsanyi and Selten proposed, in their 1988 book, the notion of \emph{game in standard form} \cite[\S~2.3]{Harsanyi-Selten:1988}, where they advocated for the role of both agents and players in their theory.
+However, in the Harsanyi-Selten games in standard form, the primitives are the agents’ choice sets\footnote{ Then, they call pure strategy of a player a collection of choices for her agents.
+This notion of strategy differs from the one we use in this paper, where by strategy we mean a mapping (see Footnote~\ref{ft:mapping_vs_function}) with values in the choice sets.}, whereas, in Witsenhausen's intrinsic model, the primitives are information structures, modeled by measurable spaces, one for each agent and one for chance.

-In this paper, we\footnote{The paper uses the convention that the pronoun ``we'' refers to the authors, or the authors and the reader in the formal statements.} introduce a new representation of games that we call \emph{games in product form}.
-Game representations play a key role in their analysis (see the illuminating introduction of the book~\cite{Alos-Ferrer-Ritzberger:2016}).
-In the philosophy of the tree-based extensive form (Kuhn's view), the temporal ordering is hardcoded in the tree structure: one goes from the root to the leaves, making decisions at the moves, contingent on information, chance and strategies.
+In this paper, we\footnote{The paper uses the convention that the pronoun ``we'' refers to the authors, or the authors and the reader in the formal statements.} introduce a new representation of games that we call \emph{games in product form}, or \emph{W-games} (W- as a reference to Witsenhausen).
+Game representations play a key role in the analysis of games (see the illuminating introduction of the book~\cite{Alos-Ferrer-Ritzberger:2016}).
+In the philosophy of the tree-based extensive form (Kuhn's view), the temporal ordering is hard-coded in the tree structure: one goes from the root to the leaves, making decisions at the moves, contingent on information, chance and strategies.
 For Kuhn, the chronology (tree) comes first; information comes second (partition of the move vertices).
 By contrast, for Witsenhausen, information comes first; the chronology comes (possibly) second, under a so-called \emph{causality} assumption contingent on the information structure \cite{Witsenhausen:1971a}.